apache/mesos/docs/getting-started.md

 For full support of process isolation under Linux a recent kernel >=3.10 is required.

+Make sure your hostname is resolvable via DNS or via `/etc/hosts` to allow full support of Docker's host-networking capabilities, needed for some of the Mesos tests.
+When in doubt, please validate that `/etc/hosts` contains your hostname.

 ### Ubuntu 14.04

 Following are the instructions for stock Ubuntu 14.04.
 If you are using a different OS, please install the packages accordingly.